cdrummey216/whoami/whoami.md

 ### (8) Identity as a fractal set, a _representation_

 Each identity can be regarded as a fractal set, or a never ending pattern of variable answers in response to the question "Who are you?" or "Who am I?"
-This pattern is a _stream of answers_ over time concentrated on a singlular topic, or the self.
+This pattern is a _stream of answers_ over time concentrated on a singlular topic, or the Self.

 ## The XOR operation //dev topic, intend to update all identity equations with XOR of result values

 _If we have a sequence of XOR operations a ^ b ^ c ^ ..., then we can remove all pairs of duplicated values without affecting the result._

-As shown in the section _Conclusions about Choice_, the self must respond at all times in order to live.
+As shown in the section _Conclusions about Choice_, the Self must respond at all times in order to live.
 As a result, this means that we must always choose how to respond at any given moment.
 If I must choose, what is the method for finding truth?
 Consider the following problem, which demonstrates the various properties of XOR operations as well as a common problem faced every day.
 How do I decide to act in the absence of other knowledge?

 _You are given an array of n - 1 integers which are in the range between 1 and n.
 All numbers appear exactly once, except one number, which is missing.
 Find this missing number._